Azure/azure-powershell/src/Network/Network/help/Remove-AzFirewallPolicyRuleCollectionGroupDraft.md

 ```

 ### -ResourceId
-The resource Id of the Rule collection groupy
+The resource Id of the Rule collection group.

 ```yaml
 Type: System.String